buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 ## Rate limits
-Buildkite has implemented two distinct limits to our graphql endpoints.
+Buildkite has implemented two distinct limits to our GraphQL endpoints.
 These limits play a critical role in ensuring that our platform operates smoothly and efficiently, while also minimising the risk of unnecessary downtime or system failures.

-By enforcing these limits, we can effectively manage and allocate the necessary resources for our graphql endpoints.
+By enforcing these limits, we can effectively manage and allocate the necessary resources for our GraphQL endpoints.

 ### Single query limit